nununo/pyVela2017/README.md

 About
 -----

-**Candle 2017** is a reimplementation of an interactive art project by Nuno Godinho (https://projects.nunogodinho.com/candle/).
+**Candle 2017** is a re-implementation of an interactive art project by Nuno Godinho (https://projects.nunogodinho.com/candle/).

-Originally written in C++ using OpenFrameworks, Nuno never got it to run with acceptable performance on the desired target platform, a Raspberri Pi; it required being driven by a much more powerful and expensive system, like a Mac Mini.
+Originally written in C++ using OpenFrameworks, Nuno never got it to run with acceptable performance on the desired target platform, a Raspberry Pi; it required being driven by a much more powerful and expensive system, like a Mac Mini.

-This project is a Python reimplementation that succeeds in delivering the required performance on a Raspberri Pi.
+This project is a Python implementation that succeeds in delivering the required performance on a Raspberry Pi.

 > Heads up: there are no silver bullets here!
-It's not like Python on a Raspberry Pi is suddenly more performant than well written C++ code on a Mac Mini.
+It's not like Python on a Raspberry Pi has suddenly more performance than well written C++ code on a Mac Mini.
 It just takes a completely different approach, better leveraging the available resources on the smaller system.

 Minimum Requirements